jdeath/homeassistant-addons/msrewardsfarmer/README.md

 This is a dockerized version of [**@klept0**](https://github.com/klept0)'s fork of the MS-Rewards-Farmer (initially coded by [**@charlesbel**](https://github.com/charlesbel)).
 It runs completely headless in a docker environment with google chrome and xvfb as virtual display

-Based on LtCMDstone Docker Image: https://github.com/LtCMDstone/MS-Rewards-Farmer-Docker
+Based on LtCMDstone Docker Image: https://github.com/LtCMDstone/MS-Rewards-Farmer-Docker, but this add-on builds the docker file locally.
+This way chrome and the farmer code will get updated if you rebuild the addon.

 Currently using a Fork of @klept0 repo, as it needs a patch to run in docker.